-Grateful Moments in to Saint John US Virgin Island
+Gratitude over Everything: Saint John US Virgin Island

 On day 2 we took the ferry Saint John.
 This was definitely my favorite part of the trip.
 I loved it.
 Approaching the island there are beautiful homes lining the shore.
 There were also a lot of boats out that day so the scenery was amazing coming onto the island.
 Once we got off the ferry we immediately hopped in a Safari truck for a tour of the island.
 The first thing that caught my eye was the terrain.
 I thought Saint Thomas was hilly but Saint John had it beat.
 The roads were unpaved and narrow but the the views were breathtaking.
 As we headed up the steepest hill on the island we came to an area full of debris.
 There was tons of garbage and remains from the devastation.
 Just 1 year ago from the date of my visit the island was hit with two back to back category 5 hurricanes that left the island in ruin.
 It was so crazy seeing such devastation amongst the beauty of the views.